Guy Gardner (astronaut): Background and education

 Gardner was born on January 6, 1948, in Altavista, Virginia, and grew up in Alexandria, Virginia.
 He was active in the Boy Scouts of America where he achieved its second-highest rank, Life Scout.
 He graduated from George Washington High School in Alexandria, Virginia in 1965; received a Bachelor of Science degree with majors in Astronautics, Mathematics, and Engineering Sciences from the United States Air Force Academy in 1969 and a Master of Science degree in Astronautics from Purdue University in 1970.

 Military experience

 Gardner completed U.S. Air Force pilot training at Craig Air Force Base, Alabama, and F-4 Phantom II upgrade training at MacDill Air Force Base, Florida in 1971.
-In 1972, he flew 177 combat missions in Southeast Asia while stationed in Udorn, Thailand.
+In 1972, he flew 177 combat missions in Southeast Asia while stationed in Udon Thani, Thailand.
 In 1973–74, he was an F-4 instructor and operational pilot at Seymour Johnson Air Force Base, North Carolina.
 He attended the USAF Test Pilot School at Edwards Air Force Base, California, in 1975, and served as a test pilot at Edwards in 1976.
 In 1977–78, he was an instructor test pilot at the USAF Test Pilot School.
 In 1979–1980, he was operations officer of the 1st Test Squadron at Clark Air Base, Philippines.